 "I remember all three of us being slightly nervous during the vow exchange.
 It was a really sweet moment, and I appreciated the vulnerability we all showed," recalls the bride, revealing that they shared personal vows at the altar.

-The couple planned to honeymoon on their first anniversary in May 2020, which as Sandiswa explains, "fell smack-bang in the middle of the COVID-19 restrictions."
+The couple planned to honeymoon on their first anniversary in May 2020.
 So, the couple still has a week in Bali to look forward to!